xcart/xcart-docs/_pages/kb_en/taxes/setting_up_tax_classes.md

 For example, if you have a food store selling both alcohol and non-alcohol products, and you need to calculate sales tax differently for those two groups of products, you will need two tax classes - one for alcohol products and one for non-alcohol products.
 To make it work, you will need to specify how tax rates should be calculated for each of these tax classes.
 You will also need to assign a tax class to every product in your store.
 This way all the products will have appropriate tax rates applied to them.

 In X-Cart 5, every product needs to have a tax class assigned to it.
 By default, new products are created with the **Default tax class** assigned.
 If you expect all of your store's products to use the same tax rates, you do not need to create any additional tax classes - just use the **Default tax class** for all rates.
 However, if you are going to have different tax rates for different types of products - like in the example with alcohol and non-alcohol products - then you will need additional tax classes.

+The **Tax classes** feature is enabled in X-Cart 5 by the module Sales Tax.
+Before you proceed, make sure this module is {% link "installed and enabled" ref_uEnDBBA7 %}.

 This article covers:
 {% toc %}